HamsikaRaj/HamsikaRaj/README.md

 I like the unglamorous parts: figuring out *why* one model is 18× slower than another, catching a retrieval pipeline that hallucinates on out-of-scope questions, or proving an agent's output is correct before it ships.
 Before focusing on AI, I built backend microservices and data pipelines, so I tend to think about models and the infrastructure around them together.

-Right now I'm a Data Engineer at Saayam for All, working on multi-provider LLM routing and evaluation.

 ---